Wearing post-liposuction garments can enhance your results

 The quality of fabric is equally as important as the type of garment.
 The material should be breathable, durable and anti-microbial as well as be able to provide pressure and maintain its shape.
 We suggest a combination of Lycra and elastic materials.
 Natural fibres such as cotton and fabric that often cause allergic reactions like latex, should be avoided.

-The garment selected should be structured to promote the desired shape such as an hourglass or V-shaped figure.
+The garment selected should be structured to promote the desired body lift and shape, such as an hourglass or V-shaped figure.

-You might just be surprised that a well-fitting compression garment of good quality can actually be relatively comfortable.
-When selecting a garment you should ensure it is comfortable whilst still providing adequate pressure.
+You might just be surprised that a high quality, well-fitting compression garment can actually be extremely comfortable.
+When selecting a garment, ask your doctor to recommend one that is comfortable whille providing adequate pressure.

 - Straps, waist and closures

-If you have had abdominal or upper body liposuction, adjustable shoulder straps are beneficial to allow you to alter the fit as the treated area fluctuates in size due to the fluids being dispersed.
-Garments worn after liposuction to the lower portion of the body such as the thighs and hips ideally will have a good waist band that won’t roll or slide up or down.
-Finally, make sure any zippers or closures are within reach and easy to manoeuvre.
+If you have had abdominal or upper body liposuction, adjustable shoulder straps are preferred.
+These allow you to alter the fit as the treated area fluctuates in size due to the fluids being dispersed.
+Garments worn after liposuction on the lower parts of the body (such as the thighs and hips) should ideally have a good waist band that won’t roll or slide up or down.
+Finally, make sure any zippers, velcro or closures are within reach and easy to manoeuvre.
 It is important that you are physically able to put on the compression garment to reap the benefits!

 The decision to undergo liposuction isn’t to be taken lightly and we want to ensure we can provide you with the best results as possible.
 Wearing a high-quality compression garment for the recommend time frame will help you get the best out of your cosmetic procedure.